Brent rises more than $2 on Spain rescue, Iran

 The larger-than-expected rescue package calmed some of the fears in financial markets over Europe's debt crisis, boosting Asian shares, the euro and base metals.
 Yet, investors expect volatility as the global economy remains fragile with uncertainty surrounding growth in the world's top economies.

-Euro zone finance ministers agreed on Saturday to lend Spain up to 100 billion euros ($125 billion), making the country the fourth to seek assistance since Europe's debt crisis began.
+Euro zone finance ministers agreed on Saturday to lend Spain up to 100 billion euros, making the country the fourth to seek assistance since Europe's debt crisis began.

 Yet, with the economy contracting, one in four workers out of a job, and Greek elections next weekend overshadowing the entire zone, investors are wary how far the latest deal will go in helping the region tackle its debt crisis.